cjjeakle/devbox-setup/README.md

     * Sets global user.name and user.email for commits.
     * Generates an SSH key and attempts to save it to `~/.ssh/id_rsa`.
         * If `~/.ssh/id_rsa` already exists, `ssh-keygen` will interrupt the script and request write confirmation.
+* Useful notes:
+    * You can retrieve your generated ssh public key by running `cat ~/.ssh/id_rsa.pub` (it is also printed when the script completes).

 ### SSH setup
 `sudo bash -c "$(wget -O - https://raw.githubusercontent.com/cjjeakle/devbox-setup/master/ubuntu-ssh --no-cache)"`